Iris-0829/LunarBlocks/README.md

 ## What it does

 ## How we built it
+We hold group conference at the beginning of the hackathon, brainstormed, and come up with the idea to develop a game that benefits the younger students in computer science learning.
+Then we assigned task to every team member by grouping people into frontend and backend, and had online meetings to check the progress.
+By developing the game in python and pygame, we implemented the demo of LunarBlocks.

 ## Challenges we ran into
+We confronted challenges when we tried to connect UI with backend.
+We found that there was diversion on functionality of some classes.

 ## Accomplishments that we're proud of